Subwar 2050: Publication history

-The game was released in 1993 for DOS and 1994 for Amiga and Amiga CD32.
-In 1994 an expansion pack, Subwar 2050: The Plot Deepens was released for DOS.
+The game was released in 1993 for MS-DOS and 1994 for Amiga and CD32.
+In 1994 an expansion pack, Subwar 2050: The Plot Deepens was released for MS-DOS.
 Subwar 2050 was sold to Interplay Entertainment on 27 March 2009.
 In 2013 Subwar 2050 was released on Gog.com for XP/Vista/Windows 7 and is available for download.

 Reception

 Computer Gaming World in April 1994 said that "SubWar 2050 is a product with an identity crisis.
 It wants to incorporate sophisticated physical models of the type you'd expect from a true simulation, and yet it wants to have an action game's visuals and pace", citing its including thermal layers, making them "largely irrelevant" with visual-oriented combat, then only providing unsophisticated short-range torpedoes.
 In 1994, PC Gamer UK named SubWar 2050 the 18th best computer game of all time.
 The editors called it "a game that will appeal to almost everyone."